 This can be caused by a faulty heating element which can be tested with a multimeter, or a tripped thermostat probably caused by overheating.
 In condenser dryers, the fault can be with the drainage into the reservoir.
 Extracted water builds up at the bottom of the dryer and is then pumped into a tank that must be emptied regularly.
 If the reservoir gets too full a float switch will activate and turn off the heater to prevent more water from being collected.
 The pump must also be in good working order for this process to be successful.
 A defective pump will need to be replaced by a specialist.

 Hoover tumble dryer error codes

 This signifies that the water tank is full and needs emptying.

 Error code E08

 Hoover tumble dryer error code E08 on your tumble dryer indicates that the overheat thermostat on your machine has tripped and this is typically related to problems with the motor, usually the motor speed sensor, which will need replacing if defective.

 If either of these codes is displaying it indicates that the filter or condenser may have become blocked and will need cleaning to remove any accumulated fluff and lint.

 Both of these error codes mean that the filter needs cleaning.
 If the problem persists following this you’ll need to contact a repair technician.

 Time to call on the professionals

-A Hoover tumble dryer repair in London will be carried out by trained and experienced repair technicians who provide quick and efficient response times.
+A Hoover tumble dryer repair in London and Kent will be carried out by trained and experienced local repair technicians who provide quick and efficient response times.
 You’ll get high-quality tumble dryer repairs without having to pay a deposit or call-out charge.
 And every repair comes with a six months parts and labour guarantee.